Roger Stone Found Guilty of Lying to Congress to Protect Trump

-Roger Stone, the eccentric longtime Trump confidant accused of lying to Congress in 2017 about his interactions with WikiLeaks and pressuring another witness to do the same, was found guilty on Friday.
+Roger Stone, the eccentric longtime Trump confidant accused of lying to Congress in 2017 about his interactions with WikiLeaks and pressuring another witness to do the same, was found guilty in a Washington, D.C. federal court of all seven charges against him on Friday.

 Stone, 67, was convicted of seven charges, including lying to congressional investigators, witness tampering, and obstructing justice.
 The charges stem from former Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 election—and were the last to be filed before the probe ended.

+The jury deliberated for seven hours over two days before returning the verdict.
+Dressed in a blue suit, Stone stood expressionless at the defense table with his left hand in his pocket as the verdict was read, according to The Washington Post.
+Stone now faces a maximum sentence of 30 years in prison, which will be set on Feb.
+6.

-During the colorful, weeklong trial in Washington federal court, prosecutors argued that Stone lied to and withheld documents from House Intelligence Committee investigators about his attempts to learn more about Democratic Party emails hacked by Russia to hurt Hillary Clinton’s presidential campaign.
+During the colorful, weeklong trial, prosecutors argued that Stone lied to and withheld documents from House Intelligence Committee investigators about his attempts to learn more about Democratic Party emails hacked by Russia to hurt Hillary Clinton’s presidential campaign.

 “The evidence showed that Stone not only tried, but succeeded in impeding the committee’s investigation,” Assistant U.S. Attorney Jonathan Kravis said in his closing statement Wednesday.
 “A person who is acting in good faith would not say and do the things that Roger Stone said and did… It shows you exactly what was in his head all along: to obstruct the committee’s investigation.”